aldertzomer/shell-genomics/_episodes/01-introduction.md

 directory name to change our working directory.
 `cd` stands for "change directory".

-Let's say we want to navigate to the `course_data` directory we saw above.
+Let's say we want to navigate to the `data` directory we saw above.
 We can use the following command to get there:

 ~~~